cohesity/cohesity-powershell-module/docs/samples/vmware-vm-lifecycle.md

-# VMware protection - Sample Workflow
+# VMware protection - Example Workflow

 ## Connect to the Cohesity Cluster
 First make sure that you are connected to a Cohesity Cluster